malloydata/malloy/docs/_src/language/expressions.md

 ```

 Pick can be used to "clean" data, combining similar dirty values into one clean value.
 In the following example, the `pick` statement collects all the "this actually
-shiped" statuses, and because there is no `else`, leaves the other
+shipped" statuses, and because there is no `else`, leaves the other
 status values alone.

 ```malloy